 Comitini, Municipality in Province of Agrigento, Italy

-The site dates back to Roman times when it served as a statio comitina, a stopping point where travelers could change horses.
-This strategic location defined its early importance in the region.
+The site goes back to Roman times, when it served as a relay station called statio comitina, where travelers could change horses on long journeys.
+This stopping point is what gave the village its name over time.

 The Mother Church of Saint James the Greater has shaped the town's character since the 1600s and remains central to local life.
 The church square serves as a gathering place where residents meet and celebrate together.